iOS News

 iOS

-Firstly, I want to thank the person who donated $300 to the new team.
+ApolloIM is an iPhone Instant Messenger Client, which is based upon libFiretalk.
+Author notes: 8/30/07 Firstly, I want to thank the person who donated $300 to the new team.
 These kind of donations keep me working hard, and now that we have a real team coming together, will keep us focused.
-If you wish to help out, every little bit helps, and will be used 100% towards materials needed while coding.
-Just contact us and we’ll set you up with our paypal information.
+If you wish to help out, every little bit … Read more

 http://code.google.com/p/apolloim/